Alessandro Manzoni: 1808–1821

 In 1808, Manzoni married Henriette Blondel, daughter of a Genevese banker.
 She came from a Calvinist family, but in 1810 she became a Roman Catholic.
 Her conversion profoundly influenced her husband.
 That same year he experienced a religious crisis which led him from agnosticism to an austere form of Catholicism.
 The Manzoni family returned to Milan in June 1810.
-On his return to Milan Manzoni fell in with the circle of progressive young artists and intellectuals gathered around the poet Carlo Porta, the Cameretta Portiana.
-In honor of Porta Manzoni wrote his only poem in the Lombard language.
-In 1814 he settled with his wife in the house in Via Morone, Milan, where he continued to live until his death.
+On his return to Milan, Manzoni fell in with the circle of progressive young artists and intellectuals gathered around the poet Carlo Porta, the Cameretta Portiana.
+In honor of Porta, Manzoni wrote his only poem in the Lombard language.

+In 1814, Manzoni settled with his wife in the house in Via Morone, Milan, where he continued to live until his death.
 The family divided its time between Milan and the country estate that Carlo Imbonati had left to his mother Giulia at Brusuglio, some six miles west of Milan.
 Manzoni's marriage proved a happy one, and he led for many years a retired domestic life, divided between literature and the picturesque husbandry of Lombardy.

-In 1812 Manzoni began a collection of lyrics known as the Sacred Hymns (Inni Sacri), which were published along with other of his religious poems in 1815.
+Earlier in 1812, Manzoni began a collection of lyrics known as the Sacred Hymns (in Italian: Inni Sacri), which were published along with other of his religious poems in 1815.
 This sequence of hymns was supposed to cover the major festivals of the ecclesiastical year, a sort of Catholic Fasti, and were to number at least twelve, but Manzoni ultimately only completed five of them.
 The collection was received warmly by Goethe, who saw the young Italian poet restoring vitality to jejune religious topics, and by Stendhal, who claimed to see in Manzoni a talent to rival Lord Byron.